 Chicaoji Sauce uniquely features a blend of goji berries and cacao with smoky chipotles.
 Its complex flavor combines with a great diversity of foods as a condiment and as an ingredient in recipes.
 The mildly spicy heat level complements rather than dominates the flavor of food.
 Chicaoji deliciously weaves together sweet, sour, salt, bitter, savory and spicy.

 Chicaoji touches the entire palate.
 It goes with dang near anything and makes just about any kind of food taste better.

 - The complex sweet and tart of the goji berries balances with the rich chocolate-ty bitterness of the cacao.

-- Agave nectar’s sweetness balances apple cider vinegar’s tartness.
+- Maple syrup’s sweetness balances apple cider vinegar’s tartness.

 - The complex ﬂavor of Celtic Sea Salt weaves all the ﬂavors together.

 - The smoky chipotles provide a “medium” heat level of spiciness, accenting rather than dominating the complex flavor.
 People who “don’t like spicy food” often enjoy Chicaoji’s heat level.